pirafrank/fpiracom/_posts/2016-02-25-apple-vs-fbi-collection.md

 layout: post
 title: "The Apple vs. FBI case: A collection of the best articles"
 subtitle: Articles on this much talked case to have a complete overview.
-category: ['Apple']
+category: ['Articles']
-description: A collection of articles on the Apple vs. FBI case to have a complete overview.
+description: "A collection of articles on the Apple vs. FBI case to have a complete overview"
-tags: ['Privacy','Apple',]
+tags: ['Privacy','Apple']
 ---

 Tens of blogs and magazines wrote about it and authors are still typing.